Table of Contents

 Triplicity is Tropical

 Triplicity is of tropical origin as it was originally associated with the directions.
 The tropical signs are fixed in terms of their direction.
 In fact, this is built into our concepts of the Tropic of Cancer and the Tropic of Capricorn.
 The Sun reaches its greatest northern latitude (the Tropic of Cancer) on the summer solstice, which marks the beginning of the sign Cancer.
 The Sun reaches its greatest southern latitude (the Tropic of Capricorn) on the winter solstice, which marks the beginning of the sign Capricorn.
-The sidereal signs are not directionally fixed with relation to the Earth but shift over time due to precession.
+The sidereal signs are not directionally fixed with relation to the Earth, as the direction of a given sign shifts over time due to precession.

 The Fire Triplicity

 The Fire triplicity has Aries as its cardinal sign, Leo as its fixed sign, and Sagittarius as its mutable sign.
 It is a masculine and diurnal (day) triplicity.
 Its rulers are the Sun by day and Jupiter by night, with Saturn participating.
 The Fire triplicity is particularly associated with power and leadership.
-The Persians associated these signs with the east because their cardinal sign is Aries which is to the right of the northernmost sign, Cancer.
+Fire signs are associated with the east because their cardinal sign Aries is to the right of the northernmost sign, Cancer.

 The sun, being fiery, is most related to Aries, Leo, and Sagittarius, and this triangle of the sun is called “of the day-sect” because it too is fiery by nature.
 The sun has attached Jupiter and Saturn to this sect as his co-workers and guardians of the things which he accomplishes […].
 Therefore the sun is the lord of this triangle for day births; for night births Jupiter succeeds to the throne; Saturn works with both.
 (Valens, Anthologies, Book II, Ch.
 1, Riley trans., 2010, p.
 25)